 Share how you’re applying their feedback—and better yet, the impact of changes they inspired.
 Larger fleets can even consider creating a committee that discusses and prioritizes peer input.
 Efforts like these can improve driver retention in the long run.

 Revamp your onboarding program to connect new drivers with your values, policies and expectations.
 Take the time to nurture new relationships or ask drivers about their career goals and desires.
 Consider integrating new drivers with existing teams, and pair each new driver with a peer who has some tenure.
 Create groups of drivers with similar roles (e.g., cargo types, geography, etc.) so they can swap experiences.
 When setting performance goals, blend individual and team metrics to inspire some friendly competition.

 New rules such as the ELD mandate require drivers to keep closer tabs on their hours than ever before.
 Don’t let drivers get stuck with outdated methods.
 Invest in technology that makes drivers’ daily routines easier, safer, and more productive.
-For example, Lytx RAIR® can help track drivers’ hours of service, while fleet tracking can identify trends that can lead to more efficient routing, saving fleets time and money.
+For example, Lytx Compliance Services® can help track drivers’ hours of service and CSA scores, while fleet tracking solutions can identify trends that can lead to more efficient routing, saving fleets time and resources.
 Smarter routing and scheduling can bring drivers home sooner with more efficient trips, too.
 Drivers who get home more often are more satisfied, so using a fleet tracking system that blends GPS and mapping data can help in driver retention.

 Technology can also help drivers feel more supported.
 The Lytx Driver Safety Program, for example, gives drivers the opportunity to improve their skills through coaching sessions while retaining their jobs over the long run.
 The program cultivates the driver-coach relationship and helps build trust on both sides.
 And when drivers feel their fleet has their back, they’re more apt to stay.